Chlorine trifluoride: Reactions

 With phosphorus, it yields phosphorus trichloride (PCl3) and phosphorus pentafluoride (PF5), while sulfur yields sulfur dichloride (SCl2) and sulfur tetrafluoride (SF4).

 It reacts with caesium fluoride to give a salt containing the anion F(ClF3)3-.

+It reacts with inorganic oxides to give salts of chloryl cation ([ClO_{2}]^{+}).

 Uses

 Semiconductor industry

-In the semiconductor industry, chlorine trifluoride is used to clean chemical vapour deposition chambers.
+In the semiconductor industry, chlorine trifluoride is used to clean CVD chambers.
 It can be used to remove semiconductor material from the chamber walls without the need to dismantle the chamber.
 Unlike most of the alternative chemicals used in this role, it does not need to be activated by the use of plasma since the heat of the chamber is sufficient to make it decompose and react with the semiconductor material.

 Fluorination reagent

 ClF3 is used for the fluorination of a variety of compounds.